 11 Best Hotels for Families in San Francisco (Where to Stay with Kids)

-The good news is that San Francisco has plenty of hotels that work well for families, from historic luxury icons to practical, well-located boutique properties with excellent room configurations that keep everyone comfortable.
+The good news is that San Francisco has plenty of hotels that work well for families in every price range, from historic luxury icons to boutique properties to budget-friendly no-frills motels still close to the action.

-Before jumping into my picks, here are a few things I always recommend families consider when choosing a hotel in San Francisco.
+Before jumping into my picks, I have noted some extra things to consider when choosing a hotel in San Francisco.

 Family-Friendly Room Configurations

-Travelers—especially those with kids—naturally want to stay somewhere safe and convenient.
+Travelers—especially those with kids—naturally want to stay somewhere safe and convenient, and there are San Francisco neighborhoods that are better suited for families.

-For first-time visitors, I generally recommend choosing hotels in Union Square, Fisherman’s Wharf, the Marina, Nob Hill, the Presidio, or Japantown.
-These areas are well-served by transit, close to major attractions, and in some cases more serene.
+For first-time visitors, I usually recommend choosing hotels in Union Square, Fisherman’s Wharf, the Marina, Nob Hill, the Presidio, or Japantown.
+These areas have access to public transit, are close to major attractions, or are in calmer areas with access to outdoor space.

-Areas tourists should generally avoid (IMHO) when booking hotels include the Tenderloin, Civic Center (around City Hall), the Mission, and parts of SoMa west of Powell Street BART station.
+Areas tourists should generally avoid (IMHO) when booking hotels in San Francisco include the Tenderloin, Civic Center (around City Hall), and the Mission

-Another thing to watch for: hotels that advertise being in Union Square but are actually several blocks away in less desirable areas.
+Beware of hotels that advertise being in Union Square but are actually in less desirable areas near Union Square.
 Always check the map before booking.
-A block or two off the square is fine.
+A block or two off the square if fine.

-San Francisco is small, so no matter where you stay, it’s usually not that far from anything you want to see and do.
+San Francisco is small, so no matter where you stay, it’s never that far from anything you want to see and do, so pick the hotel that feels right for you and your family.

 Outdoor Space

-San Francisco is a city, but you might be surprised how many hotels offer outdoor spaces where kids can burn off energy.
+San Francisco is a city, but you’ll be surprised by how many San Francisco hotels offer outdoor space or are near it, letting kids find a fun playground or burn off some energy.

-Even the tiniest outdoor area can be a lifesaver when kids need a break after a long day of sightseeing.
+Even the tiniest legs need to let loose, and outdoor space can be a lifesaver when kids (and you) need a break after a long day of sightseeing.

 Walkability

-The two most common visitor areas are Fisherman’s Wharf and Union Square, but there are great family-friendly options beyond those neighborhoods, too.
+The two most common areas for visitors are Fisherman’s Wharf and Union Square, which are close to attractions and public transportation.
+But there are great family-friendly neighborhoods beyond those, too.

-The Presidio, for example, is one of my favorite spots for families.
-It offers wide open green spaces, scenic walking trails, playgrounds, restaurants, public art kids can climb on, and the FREE PresidioGO shuttle that connects the park to downtown San Francisco.
+The Presidio, for example, is one of my favorite areas for families (and visitors in general) because of its wide open green spaces, playgrounds, restaurants, public art kids can climb on, and the FREE PresidioGO shuttle that connects the park to downtown San Francisco.

 Family-Friendly Amenities